 The law defines a stray as a dog which is in a public place and not under the charge of a keeper.
 This means that any dog out with its own property/garden unattended is classed as a stray.
 An authorised officer has the right to uplift any animal he suspects is a stray under the Environmental Protection Act 1990.

-Please note that the level of service for collecting stray dogs is restricted.
+Please note that the level of service for collecting stray dogs provided by West Lothian Council is restricted.
 Please see below for further information.
-Members of the public can take any stray dog to the nearest Police Station.
+If an officer is not available to respond then members of the public can take any stray dog to the nearest Police Station.
 The Police are required to take the dog if it is brought to them, however they are not required to collect dogs from other locations.

 For general enquiries, please see the related web pages, which provide a wide range of animal welfare information.

 - may act aggressively towards members of the public and/ or other dogs

 - may foul public places or other people's property.

 What should you do if you find a stray dog?

 If you see a stray dog you should contact Environmental Health (Monday - Friday 9am to 3pm).
 Out with these hours contact your local police station.
 Please note that on occasion our officers may be unavailable in which case you have the option to take the dog to the nearest manned police station.
 (Police Scotland has no duty to collect stray dogs, but must accept any handed in at a police station).
 If you feel comfortable and the dog is friendly try putting the dog into a secure area.
 This will prevent the dog causing, or being involved in a road accident until the officer arrives to collect the dog.
 Never risk being bitten.

 My dog has been uplifted - how can I claim it back?